-Join UBC Language Sciences for the third Graduate Student and Postdoctoral Fellow Research Day on November 19th 2021, showcasing the work of graduate students and postdoctoral fellows in the diverse fields of language sciences.
+Join UBC Language Sciences for the fourth Graduate Student and Postdoctoral Fellow Research Day on Friday, May 12th, 2023, showcasing the work of graduate students and postdoctoral fellows in the diverse fields of language sciences, in-person and virtually.

 If you have questions, please email the conference team at firstname.lastname@example.org.